Las Vegas Marijuana Laws

 - The non-resident’s home state maintains a database through which Nevada authorities may verify his/her card’s validity.
 (NRS 372A)

-Does My Insurance Cover My Purchases?
+Does My Insurance Cover My Medical Marijuana?

 It is not likely.
 However, we recommend checking with your insurance provider to verify.
 Since cannabis is still considered federally illegal, many medical insurers are not lawfully